Home > Science > Cybernetics > Electronics > Terms & Units

 Analogue Electronics

 This term is used to describe circuits which involve mostly varying currents and voltages like you would find in a radio or amplifier.
-Analogue systems have a 'fuzzy' design as component tolerance can vary.
+Analogue systems have a ‘fuzzy’ design as component tolerance can vary.
 There is often a lot of tuning and adjusting after a circuit has been made.
-An analog circuit can be from anything from a simple amplifier to an old TV or radio.
+An analogue circuit can be from anything from a simple amplifier to an old TV or radio.

 Digital Electronics